Meet Our New Lincoln Highway Heritage Byway Coordinator

 As you enjoy the outdoors this year, and as we recognize Earth Day later this month, it is a good time to review your outdoor ethic.
 Please be responsible, protect our natural world, and be considerate of other visitors and the landscape.
 Remember to always check local regulations and guidelines.
 Here are some universal outdoor ethics worth following: The 7-Principles.

 There are so many grand views to see, hikes to take, fish to catch, bike trails to ride, and nature’s treasures to discover we can’t name them all!
-Below are thirteen earth-friendly stops along the Lincoln Highway National Heritage Byway you should not miss (one for each county along the Byway)!
+Below are thirteen earth-friendly stops along the Lincoln Highway Heritage Byway you should not miss (one for each county along the Byway)!

 MISSISSIPPI RIVER ECO TOURISM CENTER – Clinton County